tjmckinley/uq4covid.github.io/vignettes/data/MetaWards/tests/DATestAgeSpace/JASMINcode/README.md

 where the first argument is the wave, the second is the start of the forecasts (if forecasting, else set as `NA`), and the third is the final time point to plot (if set as `NA` then defaults to the longest point present in the simulations).

+**Note**: the final `plotEnsembleTrajectories.R` call must use the `job_lookup.txt` file from the `runPlotAgg`/`setupSLURM.R` call above.
+Hence you might need to re-run this original call if e.g. any of the orignal runs had failed and needed to be re-run (in which case `job_lookup.txt` would be different).